skkeeper/common-typo-detector/README.md

 ## TODO

 * add parameter to only check lines that are comments (start with //,*,#, etc)

-* if the output line is too long, shorten it

 * Organize functions into a lib.js file